Kansas City Missouri, USA Travel Guide

 Walk or use public modes of transport such as the free Streetcar when possible.
 It lessens your carbon footprint and connects you with the city.

-Support Kansas City's cultural preservation efforts by visiting and contributing to institutions like the American Jazz Museum and the Negro Leagues Baseball Museum in the 18th & Vine District.
+Support Kansas City's cultural preservation initiatives by visiting and contributing to institutions like the American Jazz Museum and the Negro Leagues Baseball Museum in the 18th & Vine District.
 These museums play a role in preserving significant African American cultural heritage.

 Always ask for permission before photographing individuals, children in particular.
 If someone declines, respect their wishes.
-Be notably mindful in heritage or religious settings; some places have specific rules about photography.
+Be notably mindful in heritage or religious settings; some places have certain rules about photography.
 While generally permitted in public spaces, be aware of people's privacy.

 Always seek consent before photographing individuals.